Cost of Setting-up a Private AI for COBOL Modernization

 In large scale COBOL to Java modernization projects, generated code should focus on business logic rather than embedding every COBOL runtime behavior directly into each translated program.

-For this reason, modernization solutions commonly use supporting libraries to handle functionality such as packed decimal arithmetic, OCCURS DEPENDING ON data structures, REDEFINES semantics, and transaction interfaces.
+For this reason, modernization solutions commonly use supporting libraries to handle functionality such as Packed-Decimal arithmetic, REDEFINES data structures, transaction interfaces such as CICS or IMS, and other COBOL language semantics.

 Some legacy constructs may be simplified during translation, but many COBOL behaviors still require structured runtime support.
-Libraries help keep translated applications smaller, easier to understand, and easier to maintain.
+These libraries help keep translated applications smaller, easier to understand, and easier to maintain.

 However, these libraries also introduce architectural dependencies.
 If the runtime support is tied to a specific cloud provider or AI ecosystem, the translated system may remain dependent on that platform even after the migration is complete.
-Evaluating how these dependencies are managed is therefore an important part of modernization planning.
+In some cases these libraries can also be used to create vendor lock-in, where the modernized system remains dependent on a particular modernization platform or cloud environment long after the migration project has finished.

 The real cost of private AI modernization